 - Outdoor Adventure Community

 - Women in Science, Technology, Informatics, and Mathematics Living-Learning Center

-For a complete list of Living-Learning Centers, Thematic Communities, or Academic Communities visit the Residential Programs and Services at IU website.
+For a complete list of Living-Learning Centers, Thematic Communities, or Academic Communities visit the Residential Programs and Services website.

 Explore beINvolved to connect with any of the 750+ student organizations that already exist, or to start a new one.

 Faculty members and graduate students often ask for undergraduate volunteers to assist them with projects.
 Volunteers do such things as transcribe interviews and documents, work on laboratory analysis tasks (measuring, recording, data entry, illustrating, computer modeling), conduct library research, and curate museum collections.

 Faculty members prefer these opportunities to be as regular and formalized as possible, with fixed weekly hours.
 These experiences give you additional insight into faculty research and allow you to work closely with faculty mentors.
 Contact the academic advisor for current volunteering opportunities.

 There are numerous opportunities for volunteer engagement, allowing you to give back to the local community while developing useful job skills.
 The organizations below can help you connect with others from the university and beyond: